 Even though ultra-wideband seems superior to Bluetooth positioning, there is no UWB infrastructure in place today.
 It requires antennas to be installed in the corners of the venue before indoor positioning with UWB can be enabled.
 Hardware companies have invested a lot of effort in Bluetooth Low Energy deployment so it’s likely they will stick to Bluetooth technology.

 2. Ultra-wideband adoption far behind Bluetooth

 While UWB has begun to appear on certain devices, it's far from common.
 This means that if you're a business owner looking to enable an indoor positioning system, attempting to do so with UWB will mean excluding the majority of your potential users.
 Even as smartphone manufacturers begin to implement UWB within their new devices, between those who have yet to add it to their future device roadmaps and the time it takes for legacy devices to drop out of circulation, it will take at least several years before UWB approaches the ubiquity levels required to make it a viable alternative to Bluetooth for a consumer- or public-facing IPIN system.

 3. Improved location accuracy with BLE 5.1

 Given that the new Bluetooth Low Energy 5.1 standard is coming, UWB's additional precision might not be that useful if Bluetooth Low Energy already provides improved accuracy, which would be sufficient for most applications.
-For applications where precision to a centimetre is needed, such as warehouse tracking, specialised hardware like Ultra-Wideband may be deployed.
+For applications where precision to a centimeter is needed, such as warehouse tracking, specialized hardware like ultra-wideband may be deployed.

 Is UWB or Bluetooth best for an indoor positioning system?